STAYc0d3/Todoapp/README.md

 ## Features:
 - Task creation, editing, and deletion.
-- User authentication and task assignment to specific users.
-- Responsive design using Bootstrap.
 - Validation and handling of task forms.
 - SQLite as the database for task storage.